SEND and Inclusion

 One of the simplest and most effective ways for your child to access some additional support is at home.
 Please continue to read and write with your child at home and support him/her with any homework tasks and follow this up by writing in your child’s home school journal.
 If you are experiencing any difficulties with this, please let us know – we may be able to help.

 Lancashire Special Education Needs and Disability Information Advice and Support Team offer support and advice to parents and carers of children with SEND.
-Click on the link at the bottom of this page to find out what training is on offer this month.
+See the "FIND Newsletter on this page...